 Bio

-“Me Gusta” Guy is a character that is typically used to respond to awkward or disgusting events with the the Spanish phrase “Me Gusta,” .
-The illustration was originally used to convey an odd sense of pleasure pertaining to perverse contexts, but the meaning has since broadened in scope to more generally classify a state of simultaneous disgust/pleasure.
+“Me Gusta” Guy is a rage face typically used to respond to awkward or disgusting events with the Spanish phrase “Me Gusta.”
+The illustration was originally used to convey an odd sense of pleasure pertaining to perverse contexts, but the meaning has since broadened to more generally classify a state of simultaneous disgust/pleasure.

 History

-The colloquial Spanish phrase “Me Gusta” was first adapted into a Rage Comic drawing by an illustrator named Matt Oswald on 4chan as well as Reddit on March 18th, 2010.
+The colloquial Spanish phrase “Me Gusta” was first adapted into a Rage Comic drawing by an illustrator named Matt Oswald on March 18th, 2010, on 4chan and Reddit.
 Oswald eventually revealed himself as the creator of the “Me Gusta” face in a Reddit thread on March 8th, 2011.
 He would later apologize to the internet for Me Gusta Guy in an interview with The Daily Dot.

 Leave a Reply